sk9212k/sample-web-application/README.md

 This is a sample Web Application to use during Continuous Integration demos.

-# Build Instructionss for Sohail Khan !!
+# Build Instructionss for Mr Khan

 ```
 mvn3 clean package